franckverrot/blake2/README.md

 This implementation supports the BLAKE2s variant with 32 Bytes of output.

+The C code for this gem is taken from the [official reference C implementation](https://github.com/BLAKE2/BLAKE2) as of commit `02bf34f3d49c205812c34dfce9123a7c74509605`.

 For a detailed explanation about BLAKE2s, [here's the offical website](https://blake2.net/).

 ## INSTALL